Mühle R41 Review – Man it gives a Close Shave

 Video

-The YouTube video I created for the R41 might provide some additional information, and/or the visuals might help you out.
+The YouTube video I created for the R41 may provide some additional information, and/or the visuals might be helpful to you.

 Description & Features

-The German-made R41 is what’s known as a three-piece open comb type.
+The German-made R41 is a three-piece open-comb type.
 It’s a classy-looking contemporary razor!

-- Materials and Finish – Although I cannot find the exact materials used on the company’s website, the handle is likely to be brass, with a die-casted razor head and galvanized surfaces, and chrome-plated.
+- Materials and Finish – Although I could not find the exact materials used on the company’s website, the handle is likely to be brass, with a die-cast razor head and galvanized surfaces, and finished in chrome.

 - Open comb – An open comb razor head means the bottom section of the head is not straight or flat.
-The R41 has very large grooves that allow the blade to work through a user’s facial hair more easily.
+The R41 features very large grooves that enable the blade to glide through a user’s facial hair more easily.
 Open combs love thick and tough growth to plow through.

 - Three parts – When the handle is screwed off, the head comes apart in two pieces which gives you a three-piece setup.
 The Twist model (more about that shortly) is a two-piece razor.

 - Handle – The handle is an engraved type that offers anti-slip.
-Three types of handles are available for the R41; standard length engraved, grande engraved (long), rose gold standard length engraved, and twist engraved (long-bottom cap twists off).
+Three types of handles are available for the R41: standard length engraved, grande engraved (long), rose gold standard length engraved, and twist engraved (long, with a bottom cap that twists off).

-- Blade gap – I am not sure of the actual blade gap, and with open combs, this is not an important factor when weighing up its aggressiveness.
-The way the blade is seated in the razor head and the angle at which it protrudes make this blade aggressive.
+- Blade gap – I am unsure of the actual blade gap, and with open combs, this is not a significant factor when evaluating its aggressiveness.
+The way the blade is seated in the razor head and the angle at which it protrudes make this blade aggressive (plus the open comb).

 The Four Versions

-The head on the different models remains the same.
+The head of the different models remains the same.
 It’s just the handle length and design type that changes.

 Standard

-The standard traditional model has a shorter handle length of 94 mm, and it comes apart in 3 pieces when changing blades.
+The standard traditional model has a shorter handle length of 94 mm, and it comes apart into 3 pieces when changing blades.

 Dimensions: 41 mm (W) x 94 mm (L)